 It’s best to take omega-3 regularly for a period of three months, usually during spring or autumn.

-A diverse community of microorganisms—aka fungi and bacteria—that settle in our gut is called microbiome.
+A diverse community of microorganisms—aka fungi and bacteria—that settle in our gut is called the microbiome.
 Its vital residents—probiotics—are anti-inflammatory bacteria that live there and assist our bodies in absorbing nutrients and fighting our battles against viruses and infections for us.

 There are over 400 types of probiotics which promote good digestion and enhance immunity.
 They can be found in our gut, in yogurts and kefirs or in the nearest pharmacy.
 Good and trusted probiotic supplements lend us a helping hand balancing out bacteria and fungi and support their growth.

 It is highly important to protect our gut’s microbiome since its health directly affects our immune system and mental health.
-For all of the above reasons it is even recommended to take them on a regular basis.
+For all of the above reasons, it is even recommended to take them on a regular basis.
 A happy gut truly means both emotional and physical well-being.

-Magnesium is a vital nutrient for our bone health, and it is also crucial for food metabolizing processes - it helps convert food into energy, creates new proteins out of amino acids, fuels our heart and nervous system.
+Magnesium is a vital nutrient for our bone health, and it is also crucial for food metabolizing processes – it helps convert food into energy, creates new proteins out of amino acids, and fuels our heart and nervous system.
 It is a booster of multiple biochemical reactions that ultimately strengthen our health and well-being.
-According to the recent research, around 50% of people in Europe and the US are far from getting the recommended daily intake of magnesium.
+According to recent research, around 50% of people in Europe and the US are far from getting the recommended daily intake of magnesium.

 4. Protein (powder)